Superflora #01, 2021

 120×150 cm | Ed.
 6 + 1 A.P.

-He has a degree in photography from Escola Superior de Tecnologia de Tomar and a master’s degree from the European Master of Fine Art Photography at IED Madrid.
+Márcio Vilela (b.
+1978, Recife, Brazil) lives and works in Lisbon.
+He holds a degree in Photography from the Escola Superior de Tecnologia de Tomar and a Master’s degree from the European Master of Fine Art Photography at IED Madrid.